tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***
+- Updated: 240519, htaccess1 with the Latest, Ai, not here thanks!
 - Updated: 240517: No way - do not see, with hide all.
 - Updated: 240517, htaccess1- I use, withoout Ai, better security.
 - Updated: 240506, htaccess1 for better firewall:)